storyfeet/dugi_bialan/content/grammar.md

 ### gin gin : and with

--- is-min wei dugi, gin gin luga bagi wei ema-egon
+-- is-min wei dugi, gin gin luga begi wei ema-egon
 ..
 She spoke, and,  with her hand, drummed.